engrsultanzeb/sts_practice/README.md

-This is created for a web development class .
-Where students will upload thier task and teachers will upload the pratical they made in class.
+I made this repository for a web development course. where teachers can share their practical work completed in class and students can upload their assignments.